220 Central Park South: Interior

-Apartments
+The building's reception area has a round table, as well as a black-lacquered reception desk with a clock embedded into it.
+Leading off the reception area is a lounge with a fireplace and a Hiroshi Sugimoto painting depicting Anne of Cleves.
+Next to it is a library decorated in a mustard-and-scarlet color scheme, with another painting by Manolo Valdés.
+The second floor has a communal amenity suite with a double-height ceiling and a fireplace.
+This space has an 82 ft saltwater swimming pool, private dining rooms, an athletic club, a juice bar, a library, a basketball court, a golf simulator, and a children's play area.
+A balcony overlooks the second-floor amenity suite, with a game room and screening room.
+Also on the second floor is a 54-seat restaurant for residents and their visitors, led by the chef Jean-Georges Vongerichten.
+The building also has a wine cellar.

 There are 118 apartments, most of which are duplex apartments.
 The apartments contain features such as oak flooring, custom millwork, and marble cladding of the kitchen islands and restrooms.
 Sources disagree on how many apartments are within the Villas section of the building.
 According to 6sqft, the Villas contains 13 condominium units, while according to The New York Times, the Villas has 10 condos.
+The reporter Katherine Clarke wrote in 2023 that the Villas was home to 11 families.

 Details of interior designs are scarce; The Wall Street Journal reported in late 2018 that the building's developer, Vornado, refused to publish renderings of apartment interiors.
 Some of the upper floors are designed so that they contain a single unit on each floor, or units spanning multiple floors.
 Some of the units have been combined to create larger penthouse or duplex apartments.
 For example, Vornado created a four-story "mega condo" by combining the 11000 ft2 duplex on the 50th and 51st floors with three units on the 52nd and 53rd floors.
+The top four stories of the Villas also comprise a single apartment with a spiral staircase connecting each floor.